-Pursuant to the International Capital Markets Association's Green Bond Principles 2018 recommendations, Ørsted has engaged CICERO to issue a second-party opinion regarding its Green Finance Framework.
+Pursuant to the International Capital Markets Association's Green Bond Principles 2018 recommendations, CICERO has issued a second-party opinion regarding its Green Finance Framework.
 The Green Finance Framework, the CICERO Opinion and associated reporting are available on Ørsted's website www.orsted.com.

-It is Ørsted's policy to primarily finance the Group's activities out of the parent company.
-However, in relation to entering new markets, Ørsted may to some extent take up local currency debt through a subsidiary, with such debt being backed by an unconditional and irrevocable guarantee of Ørsted.
+It is Ørsted's policy to primarily finance the Group's activities out of the Group parent company, Ørsted.
+However, in relation to entering new markets, Ørsted may to some extent take up local currency debt through a subsidiary, with such debt being backed by an unconditional and irrevocable guarantee from Ørsted.
+Currently, Ørsted is guaranteeing the obligations of Ørsted Wind Power TW Holding A/S relating to the five senior bonds issued by it in Taiwan for an aggregate nominal amount of TWD 27 billion maturing between 2026 and 2040, and the obligations of Taiwan Orsted Financial Services Ltd. relating to the TWD 25 billion 5-year revolving credit facility due in 2024 taken up by it with Taiwanese lenders.